MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 % Resale

-The Resale Percentage shows what portion of the available stock was sold during the analyzed period.
+Resale Percentage shows what portion of available stock was sold during the analyzed period.
+It helps evaluate sales efficiency and stock turnover.

 ```
 =Sales Quantity / (Sales Quantity + Stock Quantity)